AshokGfsd/Preparation/README.md

 43. **What is Object Destructuring?**
     - Object destructuring is a syntax that allows unpacking properties from objects into distinct variables.
+    - a JavaScript technique that allows users to extract properties from an object and assign them to variables
     - **Example**:
       ```javascript
       const person = { name: 'Alice', age: 25 };